 Are there alternatives?

-While the fastest way to provide immediate pain-relief is with over the counter tablets, there are plenty of complementary treatments that can provide help with pain relief and long-term discomfort.
+While the fastest way to provide immediate relief when a dog is in pain is with over-the-counter pain medication, plenty of complementary treatments can provide help with pain relief and long-term discomfort.

-Most vets will embrace or at least be open to a conversation regarding alternative options.
-It is worth opening a discussion as to whether you can use your chosen therapy along-side more conventional treatments.
+Most vets will embrace or at least be open to a conversation regarding alternative treatment.
+It is worth opening a discussion about whether you can use your chosen therapy alongside more conventional treatments.

-Some of the most popular natural solutions for pain relief include;
+Some of the most popular natural supplements for pain relief include;

 - Glucosamine – used to relieve the symptoms of arthritis